Davison27/Davison27/README.md

 ## 🙋🏻‍♂️ About me
 Hi!
-I'm David, a informatic engineering student from Cordoba, Spain 🇪🇸📍
+I'm David, an informatic engineering student from Cordoba, Spain 🇪🇸📍

 Here I upload some of the proyects that I make at the university and some other interesting stuff that I make on my own.
 I hope that you find my profile interesting! 😁